 When is orientation?

-The Orientation Webinar will prepare you for the start of your short course.
+The Orientation Webinar was held on Tuesday 18 August.
+A recording of this webinar is available now, and will help prepare you to begin your short course.
 You'll find out more about course expectations, discover the services available at Western and get help enrolling in your course.

 Accept your offer by following the enrolment link in your offer email and activate your Western Account.
 Once your account is activated, you will be prompted to access My Student Records (MySR).
 From here, you can follow the steps to enrol online.